-Jasmine commands and utilities do basically have two major purposes:
+Jasmine commands and utilities have basically two major purposes:

-First the Operating system commands (programs) that act on the database's physical file storage: backup and restore, allocating file storage, defining class families, reading and defining configuration settings, starting and stopping the database engine, connecting to the database (from a client) etc. These commands are commonly used to install and configure the DBMS and are not often used for educational purposes.
+First the Operating system commands (programs) that act on the database's physical file storage: backup and restore, allocating file storage, defining class families, reading and defining configuration settings, starting and stopping the database engine, connecting to the database (from a client), etc. These commands are commonly used to install and configure the DBMS and are not often used for educational purposes.

 Secondly, the Database commands and methods that act at the class and instance level, on items stored inside the database.
-They include the Object Definition Language (ODL), Object Manipulation (OML) and Query Language (OQL).
+They include the Object Definition Language (ODL), Object Manipulation Language (OML) and Object Query Language (OQL).
 These commands can only be executed within Jasmine methods, i.e. the ODQL interpreter or Jasmine client programs like the Jasmine Studio.

-In chapters 3.1 and 3.2 we'll be using operating system commands to set up the Jasmine DBMS environment, while in chapter 4 is dedicated for database commands.
+In chapter 0 we'll set up the Jasmine DBMS environment, while chapters 4 and 5 are dedicated to database functionality and commands.